 The Muskegon Astronomical Society operates an observatory located in the Muskegon Wastewater system.
 Our facility includes the William DeVette Astronomy Education Center (a.k.a. the clubhouse), where we meet during the summer.
 We have our 16'x20' roll off roof observatory, which houses a 12" Dobsonian and a 24" truss-tube telescope.
 We also have a new 12' roll off roof observatory, which houses a Celestron CPC 1100.
 We share our facility with the Muskegon Community College, which operates a 16" LX-200 Schmidt-Cassegrain Telescope in their 16' Ash dome.

 From Muskegon, drive 9 miles East on Apple Ave. to Maple Island Road.
 Turn left on Maple Island Road and drive 2.1 miles north.
 You will find the wastewater entrance just past White Road and the green "Observatory" sign.
 Turn right at the entrance and drive 2.1 miles east into the wastewater complex.
 Look for a cluster of buildings on your right, one with a bright silver dome.

 presentation.
 We’ll try to introduce you to amateur astronomy and have plenty of handouts on how to get started.

-If weather conditions are questionable, call (231) 777-1013 to find out the status of a particular event.
+If cloudy, viewing is canceled.
+If it rains, presentations will be in the clubhouse.
+If weather conditions are questionable, call (231) 777-1013 to find out the status of the open house.

 Come equipped.
 Flashlights can be helpful for finding your way around in the dark, but should be kept directed toward the ground so as not to interfere with observing activities.
 Insect repellent and warm clothing (particularly for feet, head and hands) are strongly encouraged during appropriate seasons.
 While the clubhouse has heat and A/C, the rest of the facility is open to the night air.